nuneskris/nuneskris.github.io/_publications/Business-Capability-Map-DataArchitecture.md

 >Implementation Tip: Value is in the insights and not how pretty it looks.
 So rather than focusing on tooling and canvas focus on how we can articulate data and measures.
 Simple heat mapping can go a long enough way.

+Understanding Usage Patterns of organzations behind these business capabilities provides a framwork to organize domains and their data.
+Below is based on my experiences.

+Sales and Marketing
+* Data Volume: Often substantial due to customer data, sales transactions, marketing campaigns, social media interactions, and CRM systems.
+* Types of Data: Customer demographics, purchase history, campaign metrics, web analytics.
+* Trend: Increasing use of big data analytics, customer segmentation, and personalized marketing drives data volume.

+Finance
+* Data Volume: Moderate to high, depending on the scale of transactions and regulatory requirements.
+* Types of Data: Financial transactions, accounting records, investment data, regulatory compliance data.
+* Trend: Data volume grows with detailed financial analysis, real-time transaction processing, and compliance reporting.

+Operations and Supply Chain
+* Data Volume: High due to logistics, inventory management, manufacturing processes, and IoT data.
+* Types of Data: Supply chain transactions, inventory levels, production data, shipment tracking, sensor data.
+* Trend: Use of IoT and real-time tracking systems increases the volume and complexity of data.

+Human Resources (HR)
+* Data Volume: Lower compared to sales and operations but still significant.
+* Types of Data: Employee records, payroll data, performance metrics, recruitment data.
+* Trend: HR analytics and employee performance tracking add to data volume.

+Engineering
+* Data Volume: Variable, often high in the sectors I worked in (Aeroa and manufacturing).
+* Types of Data: Experiment results, simulation data, product testing data, innovation metrics.
+* Trend: High volume in sectors reliant on continuous innovation and development.